dwmkerr/angular-modal-service/README.md

 ```

 and all code will be built and ready to go.
 To ensure the code is linted, test, minified and
-updated to the `dst` folder as you change it, just run:
+updated to the `dst` folder as you change it, run:

 ```
 grunt dev